 In business book publicity campaigns, we target print (magazine and newspaper), broadcast (television and radio) and online outlets in media markets throughout the United States, Canada, United Kingdom and/or select English-language media outlets worldwide.
 We also focus on an author’s local and regional media.

 Media coverage may include book listings/mentions/excerpts, feature stories and articles, trend pieces, author profiles, radio interviews, TV interviews, blog mentions, and byline and expert commentary opportunities.

-Bylined articles are often important when promoting experts.
-These articles are written by the author about a topic related to the book.
-It can be a “how to,” “top five tips” or case study in which the author showcases how his ideas and expertise solve a problem.
+Bylined articles are often important when promoting business experts.
+The author writes articles about a topic related to the book.
+It can be a “how to,” “top five tips” or case study where the author showcases how his ideas and expertise solve a problem.
 We pitch the articles for placement in targeted media outlets, and create plans for the author to write additional articles, provide expert commentary, and contribute to blogs to reach their ideal audience.

 International Author Marketing Services

 Why consider international media exposure?
 International media coverage is appealing for many authors interested in attracting business worldwide.
-Even when acquiring international clients is not a priority, authors have found this coverage especially valuable in enhancing credibilty.
+Even when acquiring international clients is not a priority, authors have found this coverage especially valuable in enhancing their credibility.

 Long Lasting Impact of Media Coverage: Something Book Advertising Can’t Provide

 Media coverage can be effectively utilized and leveraged long after radio interview or television segments are aired or feature articles or stories are published.
 “As seen on…” or “As featured in…” can be used throughout a career with tremendous success.
 Put simply: media coverage impresses.
 Unlike book advertising, press coverage develops the most powerful promotional asset of all: credibility.

 Losey’s book breaks down retirement advice to help readers plan for financially secure and happy future.